denismatveev/AWS/README.md

 `KEYNAME` - ssh public key to be placed into VM from the keypair KEYNAME

 `AUTOSCALINGGROUPNAME` - auto scaling group the instance should be connected to

+Then run the script and wait until an instance will be launched.
+To monitor its status go to AWS console.